JingyiChris/SHAPELoop/README.md

 ```
 ----------------------------------------------------------------------------------------------------
 SHAPELoop: version 1.0
-This step is the main precedure of SHAPELoop.
+This step is the main procedure of SHAPELoop.
 ----------------------------------------------------------------------------------------------------

 Usage: